 But that’s not all, there are of course also monthly costs associated with owning any cat, and the Abyssinian is no different.
 Let’s take a closer look and make a complete price breakdown.

-How much is an Abyssinian Kitten?
+How much does an Abyssinian Kitten cost?

 The price you can expect to pay for an Abyssinian is not set in stone.
 There are many breeders and they all have their own prices.
 The main factors that affect the price you’ll have to pay are your location, the demand and supply in your location, and the breeder you buy one from.